RobotWebTools/web_video_server/README.md

 The interface allows quick navigation between different topics and formats without having to manually construct URLs.

 This page displays:
-- All available ROS image topics currently being published
+- All available streamable ROS topics
 - Direct links to view each topic in different formats:
   - Web page with streaming image
   - Direct stream